Mixed phases in feedback Ising models: Abstract

 \section{Abstract}

-We study mean-field Ising models whose coupling depends on the magnetization via a feedback function.
+We study mean-field Ising models in which the coupling depends on the magnetization via a feedback function.
 We identify mixed phases (MPs) and show that they can be stable at zero temperature for sufficiently strong feedback.
-Moreover, stable MPs are always super-stable with perturbation decaying linearly in time.
-We argue that such feedback Ising models (FIMs) provide a useful framework for phase transformations between aligned phases via stable and unstable intermediate phases in multistable systems.
-We also analyze the dynamical behavior of FIMs driven by a time-varying magnetic field.
+Moreover, stable MPs are always super-stable, meaning that perturbations decay linearly in time.
+Feedback Ising models (FIMs) provide a useful framework for phase transformations between aligned phases via stable and unstable intermediate phases in multistable systems.
+We also analyze the dynamical behavior of FIMs driven by a varying magnetic field and discuss basic properties of finite-dimensional FIMs.

 The concepts of ordered phases and phase transitions originated in the context of ferromagnetism \cite{Sethna}, and the Ising model (IM) played a central role in these developments.
-The IM also provides an excellent framework for investigating dynamics \cite{Glauber63, Bray94}.
-The mean-field version of the IM, the Curie-Weiss model, is tractable and still captures the chief behaviors, viz., the fact that the competition between the ferromagnetic interaction promoting alignment of the spins and thermal noise randomizing their orientations results in a disordered state for sufficiently high temperature, while below a critical temperature, the tendency for alignment prevails and results in ordered state in which the average magnetization is non-zero.
-At zero temperature, there are two fully aligned ground states of an Ising ferromagnet.
-The zero-temperature dynamics are understood in the mean-field limit but remain largely unexplained in the physically interesting three-dimensional case \cite{IM, IM-3d, IM-super}.
+The IM also provides an excellent framework for investigating dynamics \cite{Glauber63,Bray94,krap2010}.
+The mean-field version of the IM, the Curie-Weiss model (CWM), is tractable and captures the chief behavior: Alignment of the spins caused by the ferromagnetic interaction prevails over thermal noise below a critical temperature, and results in an ordered state in which the average magnetization is non-zero.
+The zero-temperature dynamics of the IM are understood in the mean-field limit and in two dimensions \cite{2D-IM-Kip,2D-IM-Jason} due to the intriguing connection with critical percolation, but remain largely unexplained in the physically interesting three-dimensional case \cite{IM,IM-3d,IM-super}.